gardener/gardener/docs/proposals/28-autonomous-shoot-clusters.md

 Hence, we propose to use a [KinD cluster](https://kind.sigs.k8s.io), deploy the needed components into it, and create the necessary `Infrastructure`, `MachineClass`, and `MachineDeployment` resources.
 This way, these components can be reused as-is, without big changes or re-wiring of these complex components to run in-process with a fake client (as we do during the `gardenadm init` flow for the simpler components).
 Once the controllers have reconciled successfully, we can export the created infrastructure state and the `Machine` resources, bootstrap the autonomous shoot cluster similar to the [general flow](#commands) also needed for the [High Touch scenario](#high-touch), and import the state again into the created cluster.

+There is no special assumption about the location of the KinD cluster.
+It should run somewhere where it can access the API of the target infrastructure.
+In a public cloud environment, that means anywhere with internet access.
+In a private cloud environment, e.g. with OpenStack, the KinD cluster should be in a network being able to access the corresponding API, e.g., by being in the same infrastructure or having a VPN tunnel.
+It can run on the laptop of the operator if the network connectivity is ensured, or it could be a virtual machine next to the target.

 > [!NOTE]
 > Since worker node management will be taken over by `machine-controller-manager`, [step 4](#commands) (joining worker nodes) from above list can be omitted.